samyank7/Arkime_ssl_ubuntu_deployment/README.md

 SSL for Localhost: https://www.arubacloud.com/tutorial/how-to-enable-https-protocol-with-apache-2-on-ubuntu-20-04.aspx

-You use this script to upload files via command line.
+You can use this script to upload files via command line.
 It also clears all previous stored data. : https://gist.github.com/jstrosch/63910bdf7117f8f53a26227cfd56b6c6